Amazon affiliate – commissions earned from qualified links.

 What happens after you come home from grocery shopping?
 Do you place plastic bags in the fridge to avoid dealing with the groceries?
 You might find the lightbulbs and toilet paper you bought inside the fridge tomorrow morning.

 I confess I don’t particularly appreciate going to the grocery store.
 And it is not necessarily the process of buying the stuff.
 Instead, what follows gets me – when all that stuff comes home.
 It takes me much longer to organize what I bring from the store than the errand.

 Yet, I manage the groceries every single time.
 An hour devoted to the process pays off in many ways during the week.

-This helps me save time while cooking, allows me to plan varied, healthy meals, looks delicious and inviting (so family members get interested in healthy cooking), and makes it joyful to cook when everything is organized, fresh, clean,, and accessible.
+This helps me save time while cooking, allows me to plan varied, healthy meals, looks delicious and inviting (so family members get interested in healthy cooking), and makes cooking joyful when everything is organized, fresh, clean, and accessible.